Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 Israel tightly restricted the delivery of aid into the strip from those first days onwards.
 UN officials and aid agencies told The Independent that exhaustive inspections of trucks, systemic limiting of deliveries and arbitrary refusal of entry of “dual-use” items such as trucks and supplies that Israel said could be used by Hamas in the war have exacerbated the hunger crisis in Gaza.

-Interviews with over a dozen UN officials, aid workers and diplomats coordinating aid, also revealed that there are also restrictions on the delivery of aid within Gaza, piling pressure on the north of the besieged strip.
-Fierce fighting and general insecurity across the Strip all contributed further to the slowing of aid deliveries.
+Interviews with over a dozen UN officials, aid workers and diplomats coordinating aid revealed that there are also restrictions on the delivery of aid within Gaza, piling pressure on the north of the besieged strip.
+Fierce fighting and general insecurity across the strip all contributed further to the slowing of aid deliveries.
 On numerous occasions, people desperate for food swarmed aid trucks as they reached an affected area.

 Some two-thirds of Gaza’s population were dependent on food aid before the war, and more than 500 trucks entered the territory each day, including fuel.
 Between 7 October and the end of February, the average number of trucks entering dropped to just 90 per day, an 82 per cent drop at a time when war made the need for aid much greater.